Cleopatra Thea: Queen of Antiochus VII

-Later years as co-regent
+Co-ruler of Antiochus VIII

 Demetrius' elder son, Seleucus, proclaimed himself the new king with the name Seleucus V, but Cleopatra Thea had him executed by archers soon after.
 From 125 BC to 121 BC Cleopatra ruled Syria, sharing the throne with her son, Antiochus VIII Grypus, whom she had proclaimed king in Antioch in 128 BC.
 Antiochus VIII was married to Tryphaena, the daughter of Ptolemy VIII Physcon and Cleopatra III.

 Cleopatra Thea thus procured an Egyptian alliance, causing Ptolemy to turn against Alexander II (whom he had previously supported as a means of keeping the Seleucids preoccupied with civil war).
 By 123 BC Alexander II had been defeated and executed, Cleopatra and Grypus remaining joint rulers in Cilicia, Syria and Northern Mesopotamia.

 Grypus became less controllable as he grew up, and in 121 BC Cleopatra Thea decided to eliminate him.
 She offered him a cup of poisoned wine, but Grypus guessed her intention and forced her to drink the wine, which killed her.
 Grypus's sole reign was peaceful until ca. 114 BC, when Cleopatra Thea's other son, Antiochus IX, returned to Syria to claim the throne and civil war started again.

 Family

 Cleopatra Thea was a daughter of Ptolemy VI Philometor and Cleopatra II of Egypt.
 She had two brothers named Ptolemy Eupator and Ptolemy respectively.
 Her sister Cleopatra III was Queen of Egypt and married to Ptolemy VIII, an uncle, who had been a former co-ruler of Cleopatra Thea's parents.
-It is possible that Berenice, the fiancée of Attalus III, king of Pergamum is another sister.
+It is possible that Berenice, the fiancée of Attalus III, king of Pergamum, is another sister.